kanor-c7s/kanor_ocr/README.md

 ### 🤖 Custom Transcription Model

 An initial automatic transcription was generated for folios 1–10 using the [Generic CREMMA Model for Medieval Manuscripts (Latin and Old French), 8–15th century](https://zenodo.org/records/7234166#.Y7f69afMJhE).
-Manual corrections were applied via eScriptorium, forming the basis for training a custom model.
+Manual corrections were applied via eScriptorium, forming a golden dataset for training a custom model.

 A second version was trained on a controlled dataset of 40 folios, resulting in a model tailored to the primary hands of ms. BnF fr.
 1446.
 This model facilitates faster transcription across the manuscript and is available in `bnf_fr_1446/model`.